Sim007/vbRabbitMQJS/readme.md

 ## Learning goals
 We will learn the following:
 - run RabbitMQ container with different options and env
+- see the rabbitMQ userinterface
-- See the userinterface and get an IP address
+- get an IP address
 - build a send container image and run it
 - build a receive container image and run it